 The days of aimless meetings are over (or rather, they need to be!).
 Without clear direction, your meetings will run everyone ragged and get you no closer to your objectives.
 It’s worth setting some general expectations as part of your overall vision.
 Big picture considerations include whether you generally expect team members to have their video on, and the protocol for muting/unmuting, for example.
-When you are combining remote and in-person employees in the same meeting, it’s worth drawing a picture of how you’d like the two spaces to interact.
+When you combine remote and in-person employees in the same hybrid meeting, it’s worth drawing a picture of how you’d like the two spaces to interact.

 Meeting-specific expectation-setting can include sending a clear agenda (start/finish on time and stick to your agenda) and laying out your goals for the meeting (who are the key stakeholders in the conversation and how you’d like people to contribute).
 It’s helpful to designate a meeting facilitator to keep time and steer the conversation back to the purpose if it goes off track.
 Finally, make sure to explain what you expect at the culmination of the meeting.
-Leave time in your agenda to discuss clear actions, who is taking point, and ensure that everyone is on the same page.
+Leave time in your agenda to discuss clear actions, who is taking point, and ensure everyone is on the same page.

 For more, read my early-pandemic blog on leading virtual teams.

-Be Thoughtful About Your Technology
+Be Thoughtful About Your Technology for Hybrid Meetings

 By now, everyone from your grandmom to your toddler is well-versed in a host of virtual technologies.
 We’ll bet that most of you picked a platform early on and you continue to plod through your virtual meetings using that same technology.
 If it’s functioning well—i.e. helping your team come together and do great work—then, by all means, keep doing what you’re doing.

 The market for hybrid meeting technologies continues to evolve to meet our personal and professional needs, so we suggest a hard look at the tools you currently use.
 Consider…